Robert Hunter (lyricist): Grateful Dead

 While Hunter was in New Mexico, he wrote lyrics for three songs.
-These songs—"China Cat Sunflower", "St. Stephen", and "Alligator"—would become hits for the Grateful Dead.
+Later recorded, these songs—"China Cat Sunflower", "St. Stephen", and "Alligator"—would become concert staples for the Grateful Dead.
 In 1965, Garcia, Ron McKernan, Bob Weir, Phil Lesh and Bill Kreutzmann formed a band, initially called the Warlocks, but soon renamed the Grateful Dead.
 They covered songs from other artists but soon began to form their own sound.
 They recorded and released their first album, which included only two original songs, but soon afterward began to develop more of their own, and started work on "Alligator", using Hunter's lyrics.
 As a result, they invited Hunter to join them in San Francisco to be their lyricist.
 He joined the Grateful Dead at a concert in Rio Nido, California, where he wrote the lyrics that later became "Dark Star".

 Hunter played a minimal role in the Grateful Dead's next album, Anthem of the Sun, but he and Garcia worked together to write every song on Aoxomoxoa, which came after it.
 Although their musical style was developing, the album produced several popular songs, including "China Cat Sunflower", which became an enduring part of the Grateful Dead's repertoire.
 A few months before Aoxomoxoa was released, Hunter and his then-partner Christie Bourne began sharing a house with Garcia, his wife, and his step-daughter.
 Living in close proximity gave additional impetus to their collaborative songwriting.
 Hunter's relationship with the band grew until he was officially a non-performing band member.
 The band's reputation also grew; in 1970, a group led by Miles Davis opened a concert for the band.